 Water for Box Turtles

 Water dishes should remain low enough so the turtle has the ability to crawl in and out.
-The water level should also be kept at a depth low enough to avoid the threat of drowning.
+The water level should also be kept low enough to avoid the threat of drowning.

 Box Turtle Jaws

-Box turtles do not have teeth, but their jaws have hard edges that can bite through food - and fingers!
-A turtle should never be poked or cajoled into biting, and since turtles are can carry salmonella, any bites should always be washed immediately with anti-bacterial soap to be disinfected.
+Box turtles do not have teeth, but their jaws have hard edges that can bite through food — and fingers!
+A turtle should never be poked or cajoled into biting, and since turtles can carry Salmonella, any bites should always be washed immediately with anti-bacterial soap to be disinfected.